-- A smart contract is simply a program written in Ethereum scripting language, deployed at the miners in the network (the EVM) who will execute this program. - It is composed of two parts: - State: represented by the values of the variables defined inside the smart contract, the contract ether/gas balance, code, and other state variables. - API: a set of functions to interact with the contract.
+- A smart contract is simply a program written in Ethereum scripting language, deployed on the EVM and executed by the miners. - It is composed of two parts: - State: represented by the values of the variables defined inside the smart contract, the contract ether/gas balance, code, and other state variables. - API: a set of functions to interact with the contract.
 Two types: - Read-only or constant functions that do not change the contract state, thus, can be called for free. - Transactional functions that change the state of the contract and result in transactions logged on the blockchain.
-Need to the gas cost when calling any of these functions.
+Must pay the gas cost when calling any of these functions.